WASdev/gitbook.voice.gateway.for.watson/selfservice-docker.md

     ```
     docker login
     ```
- 1. Pull the latest Docker images of the SIP Orchestrator (`cso`) and Media Relay (`cmr`):
+ 1. Pull the latest Docker images of the SIP Orchestrator (`voice-gateway-so`) and Media Relay (`voice-gateway-mr`):

     ```
-  docker pull bpulito/ibm-cognitive-gw:cso.latest
+  docker pull ibmcom/voice-gateway-so:beta

-  docker pull bpulito/ibm-cognitive-gw:cmr.latest
+  docker pull ibmcom/voice-gateway-mr:beta

     ```
-    Or, pull a particular version number:

-    ```
-  docker pull bpulito/ibm-cognitive-gw:cso.0.1.4

-  docker pull bpulito/ibm-cognitive-gw:cmr.0.1.6
-    ```
- 1. Go to the [sample.voice.gateway.for.watson Github repository](https://github.com/WASdev/sample.voice.gateway.for.watson) and clone the docker-compose.yml file from the _quickstart_ directory to your local machine.
+ 1. Go to the [sample.voice.gateway.for.watson Github repository](https://github.com/WASdev/sample.voice.gateway.for.watson) and clone the **quickstart/docker-compose.yml** file to your local machine.

-  This sample _docker-compose.yml_ file is configured with some default services that you can use for testing, and it points to the latest images.
-If you pull and run a specific image version number, you'll need to modify the _docker-compose.yml_ image sections for the `cso` and `cmr` images to point to that version.
+  This sample **docker-compose.yml** file is configured to point to the beta images.
   **???
 Minimum config for beta?**

- 1. In the same directory where you cloned the _docker-compose.yml_ file, create a .env file and set the `EXTERNAL_IP` to localhost as follows: **???
+ 1. In the same directory where you cloned the **docker-compose.yml** file, create a .env file and set the `EXTERNAL_IP` to localhost as follows: **???
 Can we better explain which parts the commands below do?**

    ```
  touch .env